LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ## A word of warning

 Unfortunately, as the purpose of the test site is to be inaccessible, it will not play nicely with all assistive technologies, there are barriers that will be difficult or impossible to overcome with some assistive technologies. we have not included any strobe-effect animations, as we know the effect of these could in some cases be fatal or otherwise physically harmful.
-By design, the experience will not be great for some assistive technology users, in some parts.
+By design, the experience will not be great for some assistive technology users in some parts.
 That is not to say that you cannot play along or just read along, but it is only fair that we provide this warning.

-There are of course some issues on this site that require use of senses that not all users will have, there may be sounds, contrast issues or instances that require touch and I know that some users will not be able to catch those.
-I can only apologise for that, I genuinely feel uncomfortable putting something out there that isn't inclusive for all, but the only way we can do this is by having actual issues and because they are are issues, by their very definition, they're going to be problematic to some folk.
+There are of course some issues on this site that some users may not be able to perceive, due to their disability, there may be certain noises, colour or contrast issues and other issues that will not be possible to identify to everyone.
+I can only apologise for that, I genuinely feel uncomfortable putting something out there that isn't inclusive for all, but the only way we can do this is by creating a mixed bag of common issues and because they are are issues, by their very definition, they're going to be problematic to some folk.

+There are a couple of instances where I have implemented an off ramp, it's genuinely difficult to not give the game away to folk who don't need these off ramps, whilst still being aware that I need to do something.
+If you use a non-pointing device, there is one instance where I have used an off ramp, you'll likely know it when you find it, you can either refresh the page, or find the appropriate section and specific issue in this guide and I list a little trick I created.

+Similarly, if you a screen reader user, there is one instance that is particularly bad, when you encounter it, find the appropriate section and issue in this guide and I again have implemented a way to allow you to continue.

+If anybody discovers these off ramps, by accident, they're not not really part of the guide for learning testing, they're just there for others who may be blocked from participation, so any effect they have should be ignored, just pretend they are not there.

 ## So, let's dive in